|

 XI.
 Reflection

 During the 1980s, Arie de Geus proposed to conceive of planning and decision-making as a learning process.
 During the 1990s, he enhanced this key proposition with the notion of seeing companies as a living system.
 Every institution, claims de Geus, is a living system.
-The implications of this perspective include a different role of profit and purpose in which we’re beginning to realize that "profit for commercial institutions is the same as oxygen is for humans"; as well as a "limited absorption capacity" of organizational immune systems that explains the extraordinary high failure rate of mega-mergers among global companies, which because of their enormous size exceed the natural absorption capacity of the system.
+The implications of this perspective include a different role of profit and purpose in which were beginning to realize that "profit for commercial institutions is the same as oxygen is for humans"; as well as a "limited absorption capacity" of organizational immune systems that explains the extraordinary high failure rate of mega-mergers among global companies, which because of their enormous size exceed the natural absorption capacity of the system.

 I left the conversation with de Geus with two questions: One, when we are living and working in our institutions, how can we relate to the "living being" de Geus talks about and that is embodied through the way we collectively enact the organizations in which we participate?